Install and Get Started: RAG and Context Engineering

 Important

-If you installed rapidfireai on a remote machine (e.g., on a public cloud) accessed via ssh and opened the notebook there, you also need to forward the following two ports on your client machine.
-Run the following ssh commands with your correct username and remote machine IP.
-(Or forward these ports via your VSCode or other IDEs.)
+If you installed rapidfireai on a remote machine (e.g., on a public cloud) accessed via ssh, you also need to forward the following port on your client machine.
+Run the following ssh command with your correct username and remote machine IP.
+(Or forward the port via your VSCode or other IDEs.)

 ssh -L 8850:localhost:8850 username@remote-machine